 The District recognizes the need to identify and replace laterals with known problems within areas that have suffered high failure rates.
 This project continues the practice of pre-emptively replacing polybutylene and copper service laterals where cost-effective opportunities arise.
-Funding for pre-emptive service lateral replacements is set to cover an estimated 400 planned replacements.
+Funding for pre-emptive service lateral replacements is set to cover an estimated 300-400 planned replacements (300 services for FY18, 400 services thereafter).